RaquelOliveira0/JavaScript/README.md

-The repository contains JavaScript exercises done by me.
+The repository contains JavaScript exercises made by me.

 Simple list of tasks using JavaScript and bootstrap:  https://raqueloliveira0.github.io/JavaScript/lista_tarefas